October 13, 2006

 Star Anise-1

 Dry roast all together and grind to a fine powder.
 Store in a tight lidded bottle and use only sparingly.
+This will yield 3 tbsp.

 To roast, I usually use a cast iron skillet which holds the heat well without burning the spices.
 Keep the flame on medium heat, roast one ingredient at a time and keep stirring to distribute the heat evenly.
 This takes about 4-5 minutes.